realm/my-first-realm-app/ios/01-query-based-sync/README.md

 ## Setup

-1. **Important:** This project uses the [nickname authentication provider](https://docs.realm.io/server/configure/authentication/nickname-authentication), which you must opt-in to use.
+1. **Important:** This project uses the deprecated [nickname authentication provider](https://docs.realm.io/server/configure/authentication/nickname-authentication), which you must opt-in to use.
 To opt in,
    - Log in to https://cloud.realm.io.
    - Select your instance.
    - Go to the "Settings" tab.